Antlerllb/digital_garden_netlify/src/site/notes/1-Project/2024-美赛/Model Generalization.md

 [[1-Project/2024-美赛/投篮可视化\|投篮可视化]] + [[1-Project/2024-美赛/宽度深度-动量泛化\|宽度深度-动量泛化]]

 In addition to the impact of shooting actions on momentum, we are also considering the role of passing actions.
 Using a 3D heatmap, with Shoot Distance as a control variable, we aim to model the relationship between Pass Distance and Momentum.
 The results indicate a positive correlation, highlighting the influence of passing actions on the overall momentum in both basketball and tennis scenarios.
+## 1.2 Attacker-defender Dribble Model
-**Attacker-defender Dribble Model**[^5]: We are currently developing a generalized model applicable to basketball, soccer, tennis, and table tennis.
-Within this framework, we abstract the competing entities into two primary roles: "Attacker" and "Defender."
+We are currently developing a generalized model applicable to basketball, soccer, tennis, and table tennis.
+Within this Attacker-defender Dribble Framework[^5], we abstract the competing entities into two primary roles: "Attacker" and "Defender."
 Our model attributes three force components to the Attacker: Attraction to the goal, Repulsion by the defender, and Physiological resistance, resulting in the calculation of the Overall Attacker Momentum.
 Simultaneously, the Defender is characterized by three force components: Attraction to the goal, Attraction to the attacker, and Physiological resistance, culminating in the computation of the Overall Defender Momentum.
 This unified modeling approach allows us to capture the momentum dynamics between attackers and defenders across diverse sports.

 Figure: Attacker-defender Dribble Model For Overall Match [[1-Project/2024-美赛/泛化模型解释图\|泛化模型解释图]]

-## 1.2 Result of Task 4: Generalization For Basketball, Football and Table Tennis
+## 1.3 Result of Task 4: Generalization For Basketball, Football and Table Tennis
 #Todo 文字描述
 Figure: Swing Between Players In Basketball Matches [[1-Project/2024-美赛/篮球战局图\|篮球战局图]]